chrisg07/HCI-Capstone/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## To Do
+Add options to change what data set is represented in map of Virginia
+    - add rural percentage option
+Connect feedback to database to store feedback
+Tests, tests, and more tests!

 ## Bugs I'm aware of
+Buttons on question cards do not reset their selection when a new county is chosen from the dropdown When data is undefined for ratio (-9999) it appears to be less than all other counties in question card
+    - Possible solution is to disable button when that happens

 ## Sources
 `https://www.census.gov/prod/cen2010/cph-2-48.pdf` Percentages of population that live in a rural area by county